mcharouk/aws/Certification/machinelearning.md

     *   `PCA (Principal Component Analysis)`: Reduce the number of variables by identifying the principal components that explain the most variance in the data.
     *   `Feature Selection`: Select a subset of the most relevant variables for the model.

+* Univariate feature selection examines each feature individually to determine the strength of the relationship of the feature with the response variable.

 **Other Important Functions:**

 *   **Table Joins (Join):** Combine data from different tables based on a common key.
 *   **Aggregation:** Group data and calculate statistics (e.g., mean, sum, count) for each group.
 *   **Filtering:** Select a subset of data based on specific criteria.
 *   **Sampling:** Select a random sample of data.

+### Definitions

+* **Target Leakage** is when an input feature is perfectly correlated with the target.
+The **prediction power score** will be 1.

 ## Sagemaker feature store